 Doctors will recommend Surgery in severe situations: Vertebroplasty, a relatively recent surgical treatment, works well when treating compression fractures.
 A catheter gets inserted into the compressed vertebra by the surgeon in this technique.
 The shattered vertebrae get injected with bone cement, which hardens and stabilizes the vertebral column.
 This method minimizes or eliminates fracture pain, allowing for a quick return to movement while also reducing bone loss from bed rest.
 It does not, however, repair a spinal abnormality.
 Under X-ray guidance, a tube gets inserted into the spinal column, followed by the insertion of an inflatable bone tamp.

 The surgeon cuts the back with a slight incision.
 When the tamp gets inflated, it raises the vertebral body to its original height and creates a cavity for bone cement to fill.
 The cement protects the vertebra from collapsing by sealing fractures and holes.
 The tube gets withdrawn and the incision gets stitched upon the cavity being filled.
-The Cleveland Clinic has demonstrated the efficacy of kyphoplasty on hundreds of patients.
+The Cleveland Clinic demonstrated the efficacy of kyphoplasty on hundreds of patients.
 Surgeons can stabilize broken vertebrae by removing them and replacing them with a plate, screws, or a cage.

 Spinal Fracture Prevention